waveywaves/mirrord-kafka-debug-example/BLOG.md

 4. **Google Pub/Sub**: Google Cloud's asynchronous messaging service
 5. **Azure Service Bus**: Microsoft's fully managed enterprise message broker

-This blog post will focus on debugging applications that use Apache Kafka with mirrord.
+This blog post will focus on debugging applications with mirrord that use Apache Kafka.

 ## 2. Scenarios while debugging a queue

 ### a.
 Simple Kafka producer-consumer application example

 To demonstrate debugging techniques, we'll use a simple Kafka producer-consumer application.
-This example consists of:
+This [example](https://github.com/waveywaves/mirrord-kafka-debug-example) consists of:

 - A Kafka broker
 - A producer service that publishes messages to a Kafka topic
 - A consumer service that reads messages from the same topic

+The following architecture diagram assumes that we are deploying our application and Kafka in Kubernetes.
+This guide is meant to be used along with the [example repo](https://github.com/waveywaves/mirrord-kafka-debug-example) based on which follows the same architecture.

 ![Architecture Diagram - Setup without mirrord](images/setup%20without%20mirrord.png)